devendar-aws/aws-120days-journey/120-days-journey/Week02-CLI+Skill-Boost/day12-ec2-mini-project/README.md

-# 📁 Day 12 – EC2 Mini Project: Portfolio Hosting on Apache
+# 📁 Day 12 – EC2 Mini Project: Portfolio Hosting on Apache (July 17, 2025)

 ## 📌 Project Objective
 Host a static portfolio website on an EC2 instance using Apache, and expose it to the internet using a public IP.
 This is a **Mini Project** for hands-on practice with EC2 basics and Apache web server configuration.